 Ralph Wood is currently the longest-running television sportscaster in Fresno.
-In fact, he has been on the air longer than any sportscaster in the history of the Fresno television market, and is now in his 27th year.
+In fact, he has been on the air longer than any sportscaster in the history of the Fresno television market, with over 40 years experience.

 The KMPH TV sports director and nightly sports anchor of the FOX 26 Ten O'Clock News is a graduate of the University of Southern California with a degree in broadcast journalism.

 He began his television career at the NBC affiliate in Reno, where he served as weekend sports anchor, general assignment news reporter and news anchorman.

 Prior to joining KMPH, he worked as weekend sports anchor and reporter for KJEO TV, the CBS affiliate in Fresno.
 While covering a news story for KJEO in 1985, he was offered the role of a reporter in the CBS network mini-series, "Fresno", starring Carol Burnett, Dabney Coleman, Teri Garr and Charles Grodin.
 The mini-series aired in November, 1986.